 Author response:

 We have augmented the information in the data section to provide a more comprehensive description of the announcements analyzed.
-Notably, we have included several examples distinguishing between announcements with exact and general locations.
+Notably, we have included several examples distinguishing between announcements with exact versus general locations.
 Additionally, it is essential to clarify that the announcements, derived from the Airbnb site, exclusively pertain to Airbnb.
 Consequently, all announcements are inherently positive or neutral, as Airbnb is unlikely to disseminate adverse information about its own platform.

-In the revised manuscript please see pp. 8-9.
+In the revised manuscript please see pp. 8–9.